 A fairly smooth reading I think.
 Don’t know as I’ll never listen to it.
 Hate hearing myself.

 This flash haunting appears in the Riggwelter vol 2.

-I appeared at the PowWow Literary festival and read a short fiction piece based on the theme urban myths and fairy tales called “Trap Street Irregulars” which concerns finding the copyright trap streets on Ordnance Survey maps might be more than just on paper and what happens should you travel down one…
+At the PowWow Literary festival 2017 I read a short fiction piece based on the theme urban myths and fairy tales called “Trap Street Irregulars”.
+This story concerns finding the copyright trap streets on Ordnance Survey maps might be more than just on paper and what happens should you travel down one…

 It got a pretty good reception, and I shall now search for a print or online home for it.

 Last year, a short story of mine was nominated for a British Science Fiction Association award and I found this whole idea so weird and unlikely that I had to purge the nonsense from my system with this little flash.

 Awards eh?
 Silly business, but I’m really happy when my friends win them.

 My short piece — described by some a thriller, and by myself as “not my usual output” — is reprinted at the Island Review for your uneasy delight.

 My short story Build a Cat has been nominated for a British Science Fiction Association award for 2016, in the shorter fiction category!